Getting Started on Heroku with Rails 7.x

 gem 'pg'

 Heroku highly recommends using PostgreSQL locally during development.
-Maintaining parity between development and deployment environments prevents subtle bugs from being introduced because of the differences in those environments.
+Maintaining parity between development and deployment environments prevents introducing subtle bugs due to the differences in environments.

-Install Postgres locally now if not present on the system, already.
+Install Postgres locally.
 For more information on why Postgres is recommended instead of Sqlite3, see why Sqlite3 is not compatible with Heroku.

 With the Gemfile